 • It can use watering by sprinkling water over the rocks.

 • You can also use inverted marking paint to plot your design on the ground so you have a better idea about how your garden would look.

 • Start with the large boulders as they are the heaviest to lift.
 Footing can be created to set them so they look natural.

 • Ornamental mulching of coloured sand, woodchips, gravel, pebbles etc can be used to prevent the growth of weeds.

 The best part about a rock garden is building its interior design.
 You don’t have to constantly worry about choosing the right soil, the right fertilizers or the right way to maintain the garden.
-Any garden requires hard work but a rock garden is a delight for both amateurs and experts.
+Any garden requires hard work but this is a delight for both amateurs and experts.
 The only thing that would slightly worry you is pulling out weeds which is again not a very time-consuming or a high-maintenance job.
 This kind of garden is cheap within itself but if someone is looking for an even cheaper option then they can opt for materials like crushed granite and other crushed rock material for their garden.
-Rock garden is similar yet beautifully contrasting to a flower garden.
 Therefore, the next time you want a break from your “normal” gardening or you see some rocks just lying in your garden, pick them up and start building a fraction of what is known as a rock garden.